-The Secretary of Commerce recognized that the open entry fishery for halibut and sablefish had created an extreme excess of capital investment.
-The Secretary recognized that the excess capital was causing instability and uncertainty in the fishery.
-The supplemental EIS states:

-However, once the adjustments are made, IFQs would decrease uncertainty and increase the ability of fishermen and processors to plan their participation in the halibut fishery.
-[Page 2-13]
+The Commerce Department, in approving the IFQ program, recognized that the open entry fishery for halibut and sablefish had created an extreme excess of capital investment.
+The Department observed that the excess capital was causing instability and uncertainty in the fishery.
+The SEIS states, "However, once the adjustments are made, IFQs would decrease uncertainty and increase the ability of fishermen and processors to plan their participation in the halibut fishery."
+SEIS, page 2-13.

 Of the 7,992 different vessel owners who participated in the halibut fishery between 1984 and 1994, 38% did so for only one year while only 9% participated all seven years.
 It is estimated that 1,443 vessel owners participated in the fixed gear sablefish fishery between 1985 and 1990.
 Of these, 45% participated in only one year and only 6% participated all six years.
-[Page 2-13]
+SEIS, page 2-13.

 This is the case in terms of both short and long-term planning.
 In areas with only a few very short openings, if a vessel breaks down, a fisherman might miss all or a substantial portion of the season.
 Likewise, increased fishing effort does not allow processors to plan for consistent or orderly processing.
 The short-term discontinuities make planning difficult.
-[Page 2-12]
+SEIS, page 2-12.

 A further benefit of quota systems is deemed to be the degree of certainty given to participants upon which to base their investment and fishing decisions.
 It is argued that if people are aware of the quantity of fish available to them that they will be able to make soundly based decisions about the future.
-[Page 2-54]
+SEIS, page 2-54.

-The vessel owners are now able to fish and time their operations, not just around bad weather, but with a view to market opportunity, so they can efficiently operate in other fisheries that may otherwise have been unavailable to them because of fixed season openings.
+The vessel owners are now able to fish and time their operations, not only around bad weather, but also with a view to market opportunity, so they can efficiently operate in other fisheries that may otherwise have been unavailable to them because of brief, fixed season openings.
 Prior to the IFQ program, thousands of vessels had two, one-day earning opportunities.
 Today, earning opportunities, through consolidation, are creating stability within the harvesting sector.
-Stability has been further enhanced by the constraints on QS/IFQ consolidation, through the use of ownership caps, vessel caps, and vessel classes.
-These were designed to prevent too great a concentration of quota share ownership by individuals in the fleet and to ensure processors an adequate number of harvesting vessels.
-Ownership caps and vessel cap limits are mentioned in the September 1997 RAM report.
-Pages 15 and 16, Appendices 16 and 17.
+Stability has been enhanced by the constraints on quota share concentration, through the use of ownership caps, vessel caps, and vessel classes.
+These were designed to prevent too great an accumulation of quota share ownership by individuals in the fleet and to ensure processors an adequate number of harvesting vessels.
+Ownership caps and vessel cap limits are cited in the RAM report.
+Pages 15 and 16.

-The supplemental EIS stated that, under the IFQ system, people will be able to make sound business decisions about their future.
+The SEIS stated that, under the IFQ system, people would be able to make sound business decisions about their future.
 The system was designed to encourage transfers of quota within certain limits.
 It was designed to encourage an owner-operated fleet.
-This was provided by requiring new purchasers of IFQs to be on the vessels when the QS were being fished.
+This was provided by requiring new purchasers of IFQs to be on the vessels when the quota shares were being fished.
 Transfers of eligibility certificates for fishermen through August 20, 1997 are 1,522.
 Those who received an actual transfer through August 20 are 694.
-RAM, page 53, enclosed, Appendix 18.
+RAM report, page 53.
 It is apparent that the program is functioning as designed.
 The owner-operator provision is providing stability for crews and vessel owners who work on deck.